A good engineering culture attracts engineers and increases their productivity. The best example is with Elon Musk companies.

 3. Deeply connected teams

-This is why companies need to recognize entire engineering teams, not just individuals.
-Because not everyone is a 10x engineer.
-But every engineer plays a role.
+Promoting teamwork while keeping morale high is no small feat though.
+Companies need to recognize entire engineering teams, not just individuals.
+Because not everyone is a 10x engineer, but every engineer plays a role.

 “If you think about war…do you want the general in some like ivory tower or on the front lines?
 The troops are going to fight a lot harder if they see the general on the front lines.”